Hydrangea Care | My Hydrangea Doesn't Bloom

-Chances are you have a bigleaf hydrangea, Hydrangea macrophylla, which produces flowers on last year’s growth.
-This type of hydrangea can be shy to produce flowers in New England for several reasons:
+A. Chances are you have a bigleaf hydrangea, Hydrangea macrophylla, which produces flowers on the previous year’s growth.
+This type of hydrangea can be shy to produce flowers in New England for several reasons, but can be coaxed into blooming with the proper hydrangea care.

 1. The plant is located in an area that doesn’t receive sufficient sunlight.